CSYE6225VaishnaviMantri/webapp/README.md

 Create APIs as for performing operations such as Create,Update and Get user details.
 Created a organization called 'CSYE6225VaishnaviMantri' and made a repo called webapp Forked the webapp from organization into my personal workspace Created a branch called 'assignment2' and pushed my Java SpringBoot application Created an endpoint called user on port 8080 Endpoint - 'http://localhost:8080/v1/user'

+### **Assignment 2**:

+It contains integration tests for the /v1/user endpoint of the Spring Boot web application.
+The tests are implemented using GitHub Actions, ensuring that they can be executed as part of pull requests, and their results can be added to the status check.

+Tests
+Test 1 - Create an Account
+Creates a new user account using the /v1/user endpoint.
+Executes a GET call to validate that the created account exists.

+Test 2 - Update an Account
+Updates an existing user account using the /v1/user endpoint.
+Executes a GET call to validate that the updated account information reflects the changes.